psycho-virtual/nexus-zkvm/tree_folding_spec.md

   - Run full sumcheck protocol and verify correctness
 - Integration tests with existing linearization.rs functions:
   - Verify `compute_theta_values` works correctly with folding inputs
-  - Verify `fold_and_linearize_ccs` integration with MultiCCSProof output
+  - Verify `fold_and_linearize_ccs` integration with CCSFoldingProof output

 #### 4. `circuit/mod.rs` - Circuit module exports
 **Tests to include:**
 - Module integration

-#### 5. `circuit/sumcheck.rs` - Sumcheck verifier gadget (adapted from linearization.rs)
+#### 5. `circuit/sumcheck.rs` - Core sumcheck verification functions (moved from linearization_augmented_circuit.rs)
 **Tests to include:**
+- Test `verify_all_sumcheck` function:
+  - Setup CCS parameters for the computaions of cubic circuit, then compute the CCS instance-witness pairs for that matrix.
+Then, construct a sumcheck proof of it.
+Then, construct another circuit and construct the verification circuit of the sumcheck proof verification.
+Then, verify that the sumcheck proof verification circuit is satisified with the sumcheck proof
+  - Setup CCS parameters for the computaions of SHA-256 circuit, then compute the CCS instance-witness pairs for that matrix.
+Then, construct a sumcheck proof of it.
+Then, construct another circuit and construct the verification circuit of the sumcheck proof verification.
+Then, verify that the sumcheck proof verification circuit is satisified with the sumcheck proof
+  - Setup CCS parameters for the computaions of cubic circuit, then compute the CCS instance-witness pairs for that matrix.
+Setup g(x) that matches the folding lccs matrix done on lccs_fold.rs.
+Then, construct a sumcheck proof of it.
+Then, construct another circuit and construct the verification circuit of the sumcheck proof verification.
+Then, verify that the sumcheck proof verification circuit is satisified with the sumcheck proof
+    - Setup is basically like:
+    ```
+    let poly = construct_sumcheck_polynomial(shape, lccs1, lccs2, witness1, witness2, &gamma);

+    // 3.
+Run the sum-check protocol
+    let (sumcheck_proof, sumcheck_state) = MLSumcheck::prove_as_subprotocol(random_oracle, &poly);
+    ```
+    Make sure you import that construct_sumcheck_polynomial in lccs_fold.rs
+  - Do the same thing as above for SHA256 circuit
-- Test with cubic CCS instances folding:
+- Test `verify_target_sumcheck_for_ccs_folding` function:
-  - Create two cubic CCS instances, run `MultiCCSProof::prove_as_subprotocol`
+  - Create two cubic CCS instances, run `CCSFoldingProof::prove_as_subprotocol` to get theta1 and theta2
-  - Construct circuit using `SumcheckVerifierGadget` adapted from linearization verification patterns
-  - Verify the circuit can validate the sumcheck proof correctly
+    - Compute e2 = eq(β, r'_x) using `compute_equality_polynomial`
+    - Verify target equality: c = γ^1 · e2 · ∑_{i=1}^q c_i · ∏_{j∈S_i} θ_{j,1} + γ^2 · e2 · ∑_{i=1}^q c_i · ∏_{j∈S_i} θ_{j,2}
-- Test with sequential SHA256 CCS instances folding:
+  - Test with SHA256 CCS instances for larger constraint systems
+- Test `verify_target_sumcheck_for_lccs_folding` function:
-  - Create two SHA256 CCS instances, run `MultiCCSProof::prove_as_subprotocol`
+  - Create four cubic CCS instances, fold first two and second two into LCCS instances
-  - Construct verification circuit and ensure witness generation succeeds
-  - Verify circuit constraints are satisfied
+    - Fold the two LCCS instances using `LCCSFoldingProof::prove_as_subprotocol` to get sigma1 and sigma2
+    - Compute e1 = eq(r_x, r'_x) using `compute_equality_polynomial`
+  - Verify target equality: c = ∑_{j∈[t]} γ^j · e1 · σ_{j,1} + ∑_{j∈[t]} γ^(t+j) · e1 · σ_{j,2}
+  - Test with SHA256 instances for comprehensive verification

 #### 6. `circuit/ccs_verifier.rs` - CCS folding verifier gadget
 **Tests to include:**
 - Turn two cubic computations ito their CCS instance-witness pairs.
-Then construct the `MultiCCSProof::prove_as_subprotocol` for these two CCS instances.
+Then construct the `CCSFoldingProof::prove_as_subprotocol` for these two CCS instances.
 Then construct the verifier circuit for the verifying the proof using `ccs_fold_verify` on it.
 You would probably also need to run the sums of the elliptic curves on another circuit as well.
 - Turn two sequential SHA 256 computations ito their CCS instance-witness pairs.
-Then construct the `MultiCCSProof::prove_as_subprotocol` for these two CCS instances.
+Then construct the `CCSFoldingProof::prove_as_subprotocol` for these two CCS instances.
 Then construct the verifier circuit for the verifying the proof using `ccs_fold_verify` on it.
 Then run the circuit and ensure that you can generate the witness.
 Then, verify that the witnesses is fulfilled.
 You would probably also need to run the sums of the elliptic curves on the different circuit as well.
 Then, make sure that the circuit is folded correctly.

 #### 7. `circuit/lccs_verifier.rs` - LCCS folding verifier gadget
 **Tests to include:**
 - Construct four CCS instances of the cubic instances.
 Synthesize their witnesses.
-For the first two instances, fold them together via `MultiCCSProof::prove_as_subprotocol`.
-Then for the second instances, fold them together via `MultiCCSProof::prove_as_subprotocol`.
-Then, fold those folded instances together via  `MultiLCCSProof::prove_as_subprotocol`.
-Then, construct the proof verifying it's correctness using `lccs_fold_verify`.
+For the first two instances, fold them together via `CCSFoldingProof::prove_as_subprotocol`.
+Then for the second instances, fold them together via `CCSFoldingProof::prove_as_subprotocol`.
+Then, fold those folded instances together via `LCCSFoldingProof::prove_as_subprotocol` to get sigma1 and sigma2.
+Then, construct the proof verifying its correctness using `lccs_fold_verify` which uses `verify_target_sumcheck_for_lccs_folding` with the separate sigma1 and sigma2 vectors.
 Then run the circuit and ensure that you can generate the witness.
 Then, verify that the witnesses is fulfilled.
 You would probably also need to run the sums of the elliptic curves on the different circuit as well.
 Then, make sure that the circuit is folded correctly.